Michael Norton’s inspiring TEDx talk, “How To Buy Happiness,” is a must watch. Here’s why.

 It turns out money can buy you happiness—if you spend it on the right stuff.

-Michael Norton, a professor of business administration in the marketing unit at the Harvard Business School, studies how we feel about what we buy and spend.
+Michael Norton, a Harvard Business School professor, studies how we feel about what we buy and spend.
 He shared his research on money and happiness in a TEDx talk, “How To Buy Happiness.”

 “Maybe the reason money that doesn’t make us happy is we’re always spending it on the wrong things, and in particular, we’re always spending it on ourselves, and we thought: I wonder what would happen if people spent more of their money on other people,” he said.